Bonhamtown, New Jersey

-Bonhamtown is a section of Edison Township in Middlesex County, New Jersey, United States.
+Bonhamtown is a section of Edison in Middlesex County, in the U.S. state of New Jersey.

+History

 The area was named after Nicholas Bonham, a freeholder from the 17th century.
-Along with New Dover, New Durham, and Stelton it is one of the older historical communities established when the municipality was known as Raritan Township.
+Along with New Dover, New Durham, and Stelton, it is one of the older historical communities established before the present-day municipality was incorporated.
+The historical community of Bonhamtown was originally part of Woodbridge Township.
+Bonhamtown became part of Raritan Township in 1870 when it was formed from portions of Woodbridge and Piscataway townships.
+Raritan Township was renamed Edison Township in 1954.

+Bonhamtown was the site of the Battle of Punk Hill in March 1777, a skirmish between American militias and regulars facing 3,000 British soldiers that took place during the Forage Wars during the American Revolutionary War.

+Geography

 Bonhamtown is surrounded by several major roads, which include: Interstate 287, the New Jersey Turnpike, U.S. Route 1, Route 27, and Route 440.

-The Bonhamtown Branch of Conrail Shared Assets Operations (CRCX) runs through the area from the Northeast Corridor to Raritan Center, site of the former Raritan Arsenal.
+The Bonhamtown Branch of Conrail Shared Assets Operations runs through the area from the Northeast Corridor to Raritan Center, site of the former Raritan Arsenal.